Rotterdam’s rising skyline has become an icon in the world of architecture and tourism; here are Rotterdam’s most intriguing architectural gems.

 The Erasmusbrug is arguably the icon of Rotterdam’s skyline connecting the northern and southern banks of the River Maas.
-It has been the backdrop of many spectacles, such as the start of the 2010 Tour de France, Red Bull Air races and a DJ Tiësto concert, and has provided inspiration for photographers and filmmakers, including the Jackie Chan film Who Am I?
+It has been the backdrop of many spectacles, such as the start of the 2010 Tour de France, Red Bull Air races and a DJ Tiësto concert.
+It’s also provided inspiration for photographers and filmmakers, including the Jackie Chan film Who Am I?
 Its graceful shape has earned it the nickname ‘The Swan’, inspired by the asymmetrical 139-m high pylon fastened by cables.
 It was design by Dutch architect Ben van Berkel, and officially opened by Queen Beatrix in 1996.

-The Erasmus Bridge links to the up-and-coming Kop van Zuid area, Rotterdam’s old harbour district that has become a trendy location with hip restaurants and bars.
+The Erasmus Bridge links to the up-and-coming Kop van Zuid area.
+Rotterdam’s old harbor district has become a trendy location with hip restaurants and bars.

 2. Rotterdam Centraal